Using the Field Chooser

 You can also select the Go to Definition item in this context menu to open the OPN viewer and highlight the definition of the field you chose.

-For example, if you wanted to view the ID of processes for which Message Analyzer captured events, you could add the ProcessId column — found under the Etw node or under the Global Properties node in the Field Chooser — to the Analysis Grid viewer.
-You also have the capability to display process names as well.
-Note that viewing process ID and process names works best when you are displaying data from a *.etl file.
+For example, if you wanted to view the ID of processes for which Message Analyzer captured events, you could add ProcessId as a column — found under the Etw node or under the Global Properties node in the Field Chooser — to the Analysis Grid viewer.
+Note that you also have the capability to display a ProcessName column from Global Properties as well.
+You are advised that viewing process ID and process names works best when you are displaying data from a *.etl file.

-You can also use the Field Chooser window to add one or more new Groups to one of the default Grouping View Layouts, or you can do this when you are creating your own Grouping View Layout.
-To add a new Group, you will need to locate one or more fields for a particular message type that you want to add to your layout as a Group.
+You can also use the Field Chooser window to add one or more new Groups to one of the default Grouping Layouts, or you can do this when you are creating your own Grouping Layout.
+To add a new Group, you will need to locate one or more fields for a particular message type that you want to add to your Layout as a Group.
 When you locate a field, right-click it and then select the Add as Grouping command from the context menu that appears.
 Note that to add the selected field as a Group, the Grouping viewer must be in focus.
 Otherwise, if the Analysis Grid viewer is in focus, selecting the Add as Grouping command reorganizes the Analysis Grid message display into groups that each contain a set of identical values, where such values are aggregated from all messages that contain those particular values for the field that you added with the Add as Grouping command.

 To learn more about adding new Groups to the Grouping viewer, see the Grouping Viewer topic.